-Independence a well preserved ghost town, situated near Aspen.
-It’s accessible only in the spring/summer/fall, as it lies at around 11,000′.
+Independence, CO a well preserved ghost town, situated near Aspen.
+It’s accessible only in the spring through fall, as it lies at around 11,000 feet in elevation.

 Originally settled in 1879 as Beldon tent camp, it was renamed to Independence later that year when miners struck it rich.
 At its peak of around 1500 people, Independence was a bustling community with over 40 businesses – 3 post offices, four grocery stores, boarding houses, 3 saloons.
 There was even a newspaper printed, the Independence Miner.